 Songwriters: Emily Sprague, Jonathan Baker

-Emily Alone, out July 26, 2019, is a collection of songs made by Florist songwriter Emily Sprague during a time of great stillness and isolation with the self.
+Emily Alone is a collection of songs made by Florist songwriter Emily Sprague during a time of great stillness and isolation with the self.
 An attempt to capture the dark spaces between change and acknowledge their beauty.
 It is a natural, isolated, and momentary tangent away from the otherwise collaborative project that is Florist, while still maintaining the documentary nature of the band that, like all things, is a mutable entity in this universe.
 These songs, as they exist now, were born partly out of literal distance from her bandmates on the east coast, and partly out of urgency to translate an emotional moment.

 Florist "Thank You" in Homecoming (Netflix film)